d2l-ai/d2l-vi/chapter_multilayer-perceptrons/mlp_vn.md

 MLPs can capture complex interactions among our inputs via their hidden neurons, which depend on the values of each of the inputs.
 We can easily design hidden nodes to perform arbitrary computation, for instance, basic logic operations on a pair of inputs.
 Moreover, for certain choices of the activation function, it is widely known that MLPs are universal approximators.
-Even a single-hidden-layer network, given enough nodes (possibly absurdly many), and the right set of weights, we can model any function at all.
+Even with a single-hidden-layer network, given enough nodes (possibly absurdly many), and the right set of weights, we can model any function.
 *Actually learning that function is the hard part.* You might think of your neural network as being a bit like the C programming language.
 The language, like any other modern language, is capable of expressing any computable program.
 But actually coming up with a program that meets your specifications is the hard part.